 From 1:24 to the end of the chapter, Paul presents his ministry.
 After stating his two conflicting emotions of “suffering” and “rejoicing,” he gives his purpose of ministry.

 This phrase points back to the church in verse 24.
 Paul became a minister to care for the church.
-The “of which” of verse 23 refers to the gospel.
-First he was a minister of the gospel.
+The “of which” of verse 25 refers to the gospel.
+First, he was a minister of the gospel.
 Now he is a minister of the church.

-Some people simply minister the gospel but not minister to the church.
-To minister the gospel is indispensable but that is only a start.
+Some people minister the gospel to the lost but do not minister to the church.
+To minister the gospel is indispensable, but that is only a start.
 Paul was an expert in the gospel (Rom.
 1:1; 15:16).
 He would never step down from preaching the gospel to some secondary issue.
-He never postponed the preaching of the gospel to deal with secondary, incidental issues.
+Paul never postponed the preaching of the gospel to deal with secondary, incidental matters.
 He understood the difference between the good and the best.
-Not only was Paul a minister of the gospel but he was a minister to the church.
+Not only was Paul a minister of the gospel, but he was a minister to the church.
 This dual ministry will separate the men from the boys.

-Ministry has a double barrel shotgun: to the lost and to the Christian.
+Ministry has a double-barrel shotgun: to the lost and the Christian.